sitiirma-data/pizza-sales-analysis/README.md

 # 🍕 Pizza Sales Analysis (SQL Project)

+## 📌 Project Overview

 This project analyzes pizza sales data to uncover business insights using SQL, including revenue trends, product performance, and customer behavior.

-## 📌 Project Overview

-This project analyzes pizza sales data to generate business insights related to revenue, product performance, and customer ordering patterns.
 The analysis is conducted using SQL with PostgreSQL.

 ---